themosis/documentation/scout.md

 ----
 This article closes the "Getting started" guide.

-There are APIs that will help you shape your WordPress administration.
+There are many APIs that will help you shape your WordPress administration.
 Discover those features/API of the framework below:

 * [Ajax](http://framework.themosis.com/docs/ajax/)
 * [Asset](http://framework.themosis.com/docs/asset/)